vektor-inc/vk-all-in-one-expansion-unit/readme.txt

 *   PR Blocks - display the PR Blocks.
 *   Categories/tags list - Displays a categories, tags or format list.
 *   Archive list - Displays a list of archives.
 You can choose the post type and also to display archives by month or by year.
-*   Facebook Page Plugin widget
+*   Facebook Page Plugin widget.
+*   Contact Button widget.

 [ Social media ]